-Introduction to the theory and practice of sex therapy will be presented to investigate the dominant issues of dysfunctional and pathological sexual functioning, and its effects on individuals, couples, and family systems.
+This is an experiential course intended to introduce the theory and practice of sex therapy with clinical investigation into the dominant issues of dysfunctional and pathological sexual functioning, and its effects on individuals, couples, and family systems.
 Appropriate assessment and intervention methods utilizing a contextual approach will be studied.
-Prerequisites: MMFT 601, 602, 604, & 630.
+Prerequisites: MMFT 601, 602, 604, 610, 630, & 680.